cryptpad/documentation/www/en/_sources/user_guide/user_account.rst.txt

 -  **Duplicated owned pads**: When you move your owned pads to a shared folder, a copy is kept in your CryptDrive to ensure that you retain your control over it.
 You can hide duplicated files.
 Only the shared version will be visible, unless deleted, in which case the original will be displayed in its previous location.

--  **Thumbnails**: To help navigating the CryptDrive in [grid] mode, CryptPad can create thumbnails of documents and store them in the browser.
+-  **Thumbnails**: To help navigating the CryptDrive in :ref:`grid mode <drive_display>`, CryptPad can create thumbnails of documents and store them in the browser.
 This option is turned off by default because it can slow down the browser on less powerful computers.
 The **Clean** button deletes all existing thumbnails.

 -  **Backup**: Two types of backups are available.